Rhabdodontomorpha

 The group consists of small to large plant eaters from Europe and Gondwana.
 It must have split from other iguanodont groups during the Middle Jurassic.
 In 2020, the Australian iguanodont Fostoria was also found to belong to this clade.
+The slightly less inclusive Rhabdodontoidea was named by Karen Poole in 2022 and defined by Fonseca and colleagues in 2024 in the PhyloCode as "the largest clade containing Rhabdodon priscus, but not Hypsilophodon foxii, Iguanodon bernissartensis, and Tenontosaurus tilletti".